Vital Records Online

 Order with confidence

-Learn how to order Utah Death Certificates from the Utah Department of Health - Office of Vital Records and Statistics (UDOH-OVRS).
+Learn how to order Utah Death Certificate from the Utah Department of Health - Office of Vital Records and Statistics (UDOH-OVRS).
 The processing time for obtaining a death certificate is at least 3 to 4 weeks.
 The state fee is $30.00 for the first copy and $10.00 for each additional copy.
 Authorized individuals who can request a death certificate include immediate family members, legal guardians, or a designated legal representative.

-You can now order Utah death certificates through VRO’s online filing service.
-VRO offers a secure and simple way to order death certificates.
+You can now order Utah death certificate through VRO’s online filing service.
+VRO offers a secure and simple way to order death certificate.
 We handle the entire application process, ensuring accuracy and ease.
 Your application is securely delivered to the Utah Department of Health - Office of Vital Records and Statistics (UDOH-OVRS) for processing, allowing them to issue and mail your death certificate to you.
 You can place the order yourself in person or by mail through the UDOH-OVRS by following the specific steps and meeting certain requirements.
 Confirm and review the costs, eligibility, requirements, and processing times before ordering to ensure a smooth application process.

 Person ordering a death certificate with a phone using VRO